kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

     - image: /img/slc-fitness-fun-2.jpg
       testheading: Beginners Adults Dance Class
       text: A 45 minute beginners adults dance class where no previous dance experience is required.
-Learn a new routine to your favourite songs each week.
+Dance and sweat away to your favourite songs!
         You are guaranteed to have learnt some new moves and have fun whilst doing it!
 These classes run every Tuesday 18:30-:19:15 at the Robjohn hall in Narborough LE19 2GS
   heading: This may be removed for now
   description: This may be remov
 main: